-IFFIm uses swaps to protect both its assets (donor pledges made in different currencies) and its outstanding debt (IFFIm bonds in different currencies at fixed interest rates) from movements in foreign exchange and interest rates.
-The World Bank accomplishes this for IFFIm by swapping all its assets and liabilities into US dollars based on LIBOR.
-This ensures that IFFIm maintains the right proportion of debt to its assets, as set by the gearing ratio limit, regardless of market movements, while disbursing to Gavi in US dollars.
+This way, IFFIm is able to protect both its assets (donor pledges made in different currencies) and its outstanding debt (IFFIm bonds in different currencies at fixed interest rates) from movements in foreign exchange and interest rates.
+More specifically, IFFIm does this by swapping all its assets and liabilities into US dollars based on LIBOR.

+Eliminating unpredictability of fluctuating exchange and interest rates allows IFFIm to maintain the right proportion of debt to its assets, as set by the gearing ratio limit, regardless of market movements, while disbursing to Gavi in US dollars.
 This is the same risk management mechanism that the World Bank applies to its own assets and liabilities.

-Figure 6 illustrates the overall swap mechanism of IFFIm to hedge donor pledges and bonds proceeds.
+Figure 6 illustrates the overall swap mechanism that IFFIm uses to hedge donor pledges and bonds proceeds.

-Donor pledge swaps: once IFFIm signs a grant agreement with a donor to receive a pledge in non-US dollars, it enters into a currency swap agreement with the World Bank (its swap counterparty) where it swaps a non-US dollar denominated donor pledge (say £ in Figure 6) into floating rate US dollar based on LIBOR.
+Donor pledge swaps: once IFFIm signs a grant agreement with a donor to receive a pledge in non-US dollars, it enters into a currency and interest rate swap agreement with the World Bank (its swap counterparty) where it swaps a non-US dollar denominated donor pledge (say £ in Figure 6) into floating rate US dollar based on LIBOR.